actionml/harness/install.md

     This builds and installs the dynamic load lib for VW in a place that the Java JNI wrapper can find it.
 You are now ready to build the Harness Server.
 This includes the CLI and services the Harness REST API.

-# Harness Build from Source (release/0.4.0-snapshot branch)

-The AuthServer must be built first and jars put in the local sbt cache.
-Then the Harness Server with build successfully.
-This is needed even if you are not using the AuthServer.

-## Harness Auth-Server
+## Harness Auth-Server (Optional)

 Get and build from source.
-The Auth-Server is pretty stable and has not had any changes since v0.1.0.
-So it is now released into the master branch of its repo.
+The Auth-Server is stable and has very few changes since testing was completed.

 ```
 git clone https://github.com/actionml/harness-auth-server.git harness-auth-server